- Workforce management

 Why you should include HR in your digital workplace strategy:

 HR departments shouldn't be ignored when implementing digital workplace strategies.
 In fact, 28% of companies see employee portal as a priority for a digital workplace strategy.
 More often than not, managers spend too much time working with outdated spreadsheets.
 This is why forms and workflow are also a priority for digital workplace strategies.
-With the right strategy, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.
+With the right HRIS, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.

 Cloud services have become the real player when it comes to creating a digital workplace.
 Thanks to these services, companies can collaborate with other teams across the world.
-HR software online like kiwiHR ensures there are no barriers.
+HR software like kiwiHR ensures there are no barriers.
 All you need is a reliable wifi connection to access company information 24/7 from anywhere.

 How kiwiHR can help your digital workplace strategy: